Photonico/Computational_Physics_Topics/Quantum Mechanics/README.md

 ## About this repository

-A lecture on Physics including Quantum Theory with the applications by Julia Language.
+A lecture on Quantum Mechanics including Quantum Optics, Quantum Information, and Quantum Computation with the applications by Julia Language.
 This is a long-term plan I want to do.

+## Reference

+D.F.
+Walls, Gerard J, Milburn, Quantum Optics, Springer, 2008.

+Michael A. Nielsen, Isaac L. Chuang, Quantum Computation and Quantum Information, Cambridge University Press, 2000.

 Enjoy it!
 ✿✿ヽ(°▽°)ノ✿✿